aleksandr-kotlyar/gitlab-allure-history/README.md

    5. Copies report into 'gl-pages' `/public/branch` directory: `/public/branch/job_number`.
    6. Commits and pushes the public directory into 'gl-pages' branch into the repo.
-3. And then push to branch 'gl-pages' triggers it's own job `pages` which publishes all content from `/public` directory on GitLab Pages, you can open root link of GitLab Pages and always see all the history of each branch and find the latest execution by the latest job_number of the branch you are interested in.
+3. And then push to branch 'gl-pages' triggers it's own job `pages` which publishes all content from `/public` directory on GitLab Pages.
+You can open root link of GitLab Pages and always see all the history of each branch and find the latest execution by the latest job_number inside the branch-dir of the branch you are interested in.